Sant’Angelo di Roccalvecce – The Fairy Tale Village (Lazio)

 Is a beautifully kept medieval town with some fascinating historical sites including Etruscan remains.
 There are several excellent restaurants and bars in the town and by the lake and some lovely artisan shops selling local products and hand-made goods.

 “Bolsena, Everything You Need to Know” is the first comprehensive book written in English about Bolsena and the surrounding area, it was written by an English journalist staying in Bolsena in the Summer of 2003 and published in April 2004.
 Fleur gives a fascinating insight to the local customs and invaluable practical information about how to make the most of your stay

-Is held each year on the 9th Sunday after Easter and celebrates the miracle of the Eucharist.
-In 1263 a priest called Peter was said to have observed blood dripping from the Eucharist bread as he broke it while celebrating mass in the Church of Bolsena.
-Each year the streets of Bolsena are lined with millions of flower petals arranged in intricate mosaics.
+Each year on 9th Sunday after Easter, to celebrate the The Feast of Corpus Christi, the streets of Bolsena are lined with millions of flower petals arranged in intricate mosaics.
 A procession follows the path of flowers.

 Fish festival – Bolsena

 2nd weekend of July.
 Each year fish from the lake are cooked on barbecues along the shore of the lake accompanied by music and dancing.

 Is a beautifully preserved example of a walled, medieval city.
 In the 13th Century it was once home to the Pope.
 There are many spectacular buildings to see, including the Gothic Palazzo Papale and the cathedral, Chiesa di San Lorenzo.
 Viterbo is a 40 minute drive from The Yellow House.
 The main shopping street Corso Italia is a great place to shop for clothes, antiques and all things Italian.
 Shops are closed on Monday mornings and reopen at 4 or 5 depending on the season.

 Drive time 1 hour 15 minutes